 The Baseboards

-The construction method used is quite unusual in that the main baseboard structure uses foam-core board.
-Once the foam-core board is glued together with plenty of strengtheners, a very strong, but light, board is created.
-The sides were then faced with 6mm ply, and 3/4" x 3" softwood was used at the ends.
+The construction method used was rather novel at the time, with the main baseboard structure using foam-core board.
+Once the foam-core board was glued together with plenty of strengtheners, a very strong, but light, board was created.
+The sides were then faced with 6mm ply, and 3/4" x 3" softwood was used at the ends to provide a stable baseboard join.

-Baseboards are joined using our tried and tested method of hinges, modified with a removable pin.
-This enables the baseboards to be joined and aligned without any other devices required.
+The baseboards were joined using our tried and tested method of flat-back hinges, modified with a removable pin.
+This enabled the baseboards to be joined and aligned without any other devices required.

 The Trackplan

-The trackplan is based upon the late Jack Trollope's 'Box Street Yard', which I found on Carl Arendt Micro Layouts website.
-Like his plan, to keep the layout as small as possible, a sector plate is utilized as both the fiddle yard, and also the 'switch' at the end of the run-round loop.
-However, I have used large radius points, and also added a short siding to serve the power stations.
+The trackplan was based upon the late Jack Trollope's 'Box Street Yard', which I found on Carl Arendt Micro Layouts website.
+Like his plan, to keep the layout as small as possible, a sector plate was utilized as both the fiddle yard, and also the 'switch' at the end of the run-round loop.
+However, I used large radius points, and added a short siding to serve the power station.
 The main tracks have also been set at an angle to the front of the layout.
 In fact the only sections of straight track parallel to the front of the layout are the short section by Jim's Printing and at the front of the Mason's Manufacturing building.

 The Wiring